bbolli/twitter-monday/README.md

 your home folder as `.twitter_monday_oauth`.
 Your Twitter password is not saved.

+## twitter-complete

+`python complete.py`

+`complete.py` creates a complete backup of your tweets, as far as they are returned by the Twitter API.

+The output is a file called `all-tweets.json`.
+It contains the tweets in their original JSON format.

 ## Dependencies

 These tools require the Twitter library from https://github.com/sixohsix/twitter